Wetbikeboy2500/Entoli/README.md

 ##### EntoliPrompt
 A simple question and answer input and output prompt.
 * Input the question into the constructor of the object as a string
+* The second parameter in the constructor takes a json object with enterMessage(default true), exitMessage(default true),and preventExit (default false) enterMessage - display answer when prompt is confirmed exitMessage - display 'Exited the object' when Ctrl+C is pressed preventExit - stops process.exit from being called
 * Returns the input of the user
 ###### Example
 ```javascript